SuchindraKumar/Complete_Generative_AI_With_Langchain_and_Huggingface/README.md

 template = """Translate this English text to French: {text}""" prompt = PromptTemplate(template=template, input_variables=["text"])

-# Using Huggingface pipeline as a Langchain LLM
 translator = pipeline('translation_en_to_fr')
 llm_chain = LLMChain(prompt_template=prompt, llm=translator)

 response = llm_chain.run("Hello, how are you?")